 You give a viewer a safer way of seeing things.

+Safer?
 Absolutely.
 In contrast to the “lower perspective”, you remove immersion.
 You take the viewer out of the action.
 We often wonder about how birds feel when they are flying above us.
 How the World to them may seem so small and insignificant.

-You can evoke this feeling, too.
+Birds are free.
+And, you can evoke this feeling, too.
 Free yourself from the ground and get yourself high.
 Create images that remove you from the bounds of the Earth.